-- The request must be made in writing to the Associate Vice President for Academic Affairs or Dean of Graduate Studies. - An undergraduate student must send a copy of the request to the President of the Student Government Association.
-A graduate student must send a copy of the request to the President of the Graduate Student Association. - The request must be made within ten days of the receipt of the notification from the Associate Vice President for Academic Affairs or Dean of Graduate Studies.
+- The request must be made in writing to the Associate Vice President for Academic Affairs or Dean of Graduate Studies. - The request must be made within ten days of the receipt of the notification from the Associate Vice President for Academic Affairs or Dean of Graduate Studies.